gpsaggese-org/umd_classes/msml610/Projects/Project Descriptions/trlx_Project_Description.md

-**Description**

-In this project, students will utilize TRLX, a library designed for reinforcement learning from human feedback, to train language models based on user preferences.
-TRLX allows for fine-tuning of models by incorporating feedback mechanisms, enabling the development of more aligned and user-centric outputs.
-The goal is to enhance the interaction quality of language models through effective learning from human feedback.

-Technologies Used
-TRLX
+**Tool Description: trlx**

+trlx is a powerful library designed for fine-tuning transformer-based models for reinforcement learning from human feedback (RLHF).
+It simplifies the process of training language models to align better with human preferences through interactive feedback mechanisms.

+- **Features:**
+  - Easy integration with popular transformer models.
-- Facilitates reinforcement learning from human feedback to improve model generation.
+  - Support for reinforcement learning techniques to optimize model outputs.
-- Supports various pre-trained models and allows for fine-tuning based on user preferences.
-- Provides a flexible framework for designing reward functions based on user interactions.
+  - User-friendly API for quick experimentation.
+  - Built-in evaluation metrics to assess model performance.

 ---

-### Project 1: Fine-Tuning a Chatbot for Customer Support
+### Project 1: Sentiment Analysis with Human Feedback
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to fine-tune a pre-trained language model to act as a customer support chatbot that can effectively respond to user queries based on historical customer interaction data.
+**Project Objective**: Develop a sentiment analysis model that predicts the sentiment of product reviews, optimizing for accuracy based on human feedback.

-**Dataset Suggestions**: Use the "Customer Support on Twitter" dataset available on Kaggle, which contains tweets and responses from customer service interactions.
+**Dataset Suggestions**: Use the Amazon Product Reviews dataset available on Kaggle: [Amazon Product Reviews](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews).

 **Tasks**:
-- **Preprocessing Data**: Clean and preprocess the dataset to extract relevant queries and responses.
+- **Data Preprocessing**: Clean and preprocess the text data, including tokenization and removal of stopwords.
-- **Define Reward Function**: Create a reward function based on user satisfaction metrics (e.g., response accuracy, helpfulness).
-- **Fine-Tune Model**: Use TRLX to fine-tune a pre-trained language model with the cleaned dataset and defined reward function.
-- **Evaluate Performance**: Test the chatbot's responses against a validation set and measure performance based on user satisfaction.
-- **Deployment**: Set up a simple interface to interact with the chatbot and gather user feedback for further improvement.
+- **Model Selection**: Use a pre-trained BERT model from Hugging Face's Transformers library for initial sentiment classification.
+- **Fine-tuning**: Implement trlx to fine-tune the model using human feedback on sentiment predictions.
+- **Evaluation**: Assess model performance using accuracy, precision, and recall metrics.

+**Bonus Ideas (Optional)**: Compare model performance with traditional machine learning classifiers (e.g., Logistic Regression, SVM) on the same dataset.

 ---

-### Project 2: Personalized Content Recommendation System
+### Project 2: Personalized News Recommendation System
 **Difficulty**: 2 (Medium)

-**Project Objective**: Build a content recommendation system that learns from user feedback to suggest articles based on individual preferences and reading history.
+**Project Objective**: Create a personalized news recommendation system that suggests articles based on user preferences, optimizing for user engagement metrics.

-**Dataset Suggestions**: Use the "News Articles for Recommendation" dataset from Kaggle, which includes user interactions with various articles.
+**Dataset Suggestions**: Use the News Articles dataset from Kaggle: [News Articles](https://www.kaggle.com/datasets/snapcrack/all-the-news).

 **Tasks**:
-- **Data Exploration**: Analyze user interaction data to understand preferences and reading patterns.
+- **Data Exploration**: Conduct exploratory data analysis (EDA) to understand article features and user interactions.
-- **Feature Engineering**: Create user and article embeddings based on interactions to represent preferences effectively.
-- **Define Reward Function**: Develop a reward function that captures user engagement metrics (e.g., clicks, reading time).
-- **Train Recommendation Model**: Utilize TRLX to train a recommendation model that adapts to user feedback and improves over time.
-- **User Testing**: Conduct user testing sessions to evaluate the effectiveness of recommendations and gather qualitative feedback.

-**Bonus Ideas**: Implement collaborative filtering techniques alongside TRLX for hybrid recommendations, or integrate real-time user feedback mechanisms for continuous learning.
+- **Feature Engineering**: Extract features from articles (e.g., TF-IDF, embeddings) and user profiles (e.g., reading history).
+- **Model Development**: Implement a collaborative filtering approach using embeddings and fine-tune with trlx based on user feedback.
+- **Evaluation**: Measure the recommendation accuracy using metrics such as Mean Average Precision (MAP) and user engagement rates.

+**Bonus Ideas (Optional)**: Experiment with different feedback mechanisms, such as thumbs up/down or star ratings, to evaluate their impact on recommendation quality.

 ---

-### Project 3: Interactive Story Generation with User Feedback
+### Project 3: Automated Text Summarization with Feedback Loop
 **Difficulty**: 3 (Hard)

-**Project Objective**: Create an interactive storytelling application where users can provide feedback on story elements, allowing the model to generate personalized narratives based on user preferences.
+**Project Objective**: Build an automated text summarization model that generates concise summaries of long articles, optimizing for coherence and relevance based on user feedback.

-**Dataset Suggestions**: Use the "WritingPrompts" dataset from Kaggle, which contains various prompts and stories generated by users.
+**Dataset Suggestions**: Use the CNN/Daily Mail dataset available on Hugging Face Datasets: [CNN/Daily Mail](https://huggingface.co/datasets/cnn_dailymail).

 **Tasks**:
-- **Data Preparation**: Clean and preprocess the dataset to extract story elements and user feedback.
+- **Data Preparation**: Preprocess the dataset to extract articles and their corresponding summaries.
-- **User Interface Development**: Build a user-friendly interface for users to input preferences and provide feedback on generated story segments.
-- **Define Complex Reward Function**: Design a reward function that considers various aspects of storytelling, such as coherence, creativity, and user engagement.
-- **Train Story Generation Model**: Employ TRLX to train a language model that generates stories based on user feedback and preferences.
-- **Iterative Improvement**: Implement a feedback loop where user interactions continuously improve story generation quality.

-**Bonus Ideas**: Experiment with different narrative styles or genres based on user preferences, or integrate sentiment analysis to enhance emotional resonance in stories.
+- **Model Selection**: Start with a pre-trained T5 model for text summarization from Hugging Face.
+- **Fine-tuning with trlx**: Implement trlx to refine the summarization model using human feedback on generated summaries.
+- **Evaluation**: Evaluate the summaries using ROUGE scores and conduct qualitative assessments based on user feedback.

+**Bonus Ideas (Optional)**: Explore multi-document summarization and compare the performance of different summarization models (e.g., BART, T5) in generating coherent summaries.